Many committees, task forces, staff offices, and meetings make GA happen, starting several years before the event.

 The safety team will respond to and intervene in incidents of harm, attend to crises both medical and emotional and interact with outside agencies including the police towards the safety of convening participants.

-Volunteer recruited by Local Arrangements Chair to provide back-up as needed to General Assembly and Conference Services staff, the General Assembly Planning Committee, and the Chaplains; complementary registration through the General Assembly Planning Committee budget.
+Volunteer recruited by Local Arrangements Chair to provide back-up as needed to General Assembly and Conference Services staff, the General Assembly Advisory Council, and the Chaplains; complementary registration through the General Assembly Planning Committee budget.

-Onsite Production Volunteers – onsite volunteers who apply and receive a team assignment receive a t-shirt and a full-time registration in exchange for 20 hours of work (12 in some cases) during GA at jobs like registration check-in, ushering, and "ask me" greeters.
+Onsite Production Volunteers – onsite volunteers who apply and receive a team assignment receive a t-shirt and a full-time registration in exchange for approximately 20 hours of work during GA, at jobs like registration check-in, ushering, and "ask me" greeters.

 Stetson Show Management – a full-service special event and trade show contractor building out the GA Exhibit Hall.